Lake Ōhau: Location

-Lake Ōhau is 320 kilometres (four hours drive) south of Christchurch and 275 kilometres (three hours drive) north of Dunedin.
+Lake Ōhau is 320 kilometres (four hours drive) west of Christchurch and 275 kilometres (three hours drive) north of Dunedin.
 It is accessed by turning off State Highway 8 between Twizel and Omarama on to Lake Ōhau Road which arrives at Lake Ōhau after about 17 kilometres.

 Climate

 The warmest month of the year is February, with an average temperature of 15.4 °C | 59.7 °F. The lowest average temperatures in the year occur in July, when it is around 2.8 °C | 37.0 °F. Monthly rainfall ranges between an average of 57mm in February to 101mm in October.
 Snow is common in the winter months of June, July and August.

 In Māori culture

 The legends of Ngāi Tahu speak of Lake Ōhau being one of the lakes dug by the Waitaha explorer Rākaihautū with his Polynesian digging stick which was called [Tūwhakaroria.
 After arriving in the Uruao waka at Nelson, Rākaihautū divided his people into two groups.
 Rākaihautū led his group down the middle of the island, digging the South Island freshwater lakes.
 His son, Rakihouia, led the other group down the east coast of the South Island.

 Ngāi Tahu visited Lake Ōhau as part of their seasonal food gathering patterns.
 It was well known for eels and weka.
 These were gathered and preserved for the upcoming winter months.